 For many people in our society, cannabis is still an expression of the forbidden - a narcotic.
-In the meantime, however, its medicinal effect has been proven.
-And this is used in medical treatment to alleviate various complaints: Chronic pain, depression, migraine, ADHD, sleep disorders and many other indications are among them.
+In the meantime, however, its medicinal effect mediated by the components Tetrahydrocannabinol (THC) and Cannabidiol (CBD) has been proven.
+Medical cannabis (includes both components) from pharmacies is used to alleviate various symptoms: Chronic pain, depression, migraine, ADHD, sleep disorders and among many other indications.
 In this case, we speak of medical cannabis.

 Cannabinoids are used for the treatment of numerous complaints and often lead to the attenuation of these very complaints in patients.
 Especially the following indications have proven to be promising for treatment with cannabinoids.